The latest changes to the Independent Driving section of the test took effect from Monday 4th December 2017

 Independent Driving' is now an integral part of the driving test

-Candidates are asked to drive without step-by-step instruction from their examiner for about 20 minutes (from 4th December 2017), showing they can make decisions by themselves in unfamiliar contexts.
+Candidates are asked to drive without step-by-step instruction from their examiner for about 20 minutes, showing they can make decisions by themselves in unfamiliar contexts.

 The DSA wanted to make the practical driving test more reflective of 'real driving' and a better assessment of whether candidates are ready to drive unsupervised after their driving test and that they have the skills they need to help them through a lifetime of safe driving.